 The Office of Fraternity and Sorority Life strives to provide educational resources for chapter leadership and general membership.
 It is the responsibility of the member to be familiar with all High Point University policies and procedures regarding Fraternity and Sorority Life.

 Greek Village houses are double occupancy rooms at a tier 3 level.
+Information on tiers can be found on the Residence Life page.

 Greek Village housing is considered priority housing, residents may not place themselves on University housing waitlists.
 If a resident moves out of Greek Village during the academic year, the chapter has 7 calendar days to find a replacement.
 If a chapter fails to find a replacement in the 7 day window the University will charge the chapter a daily rate for the empty space.
 Chapters may have policies and/or bylaws in place regarding University fines that state the individual responsible for the fine, in this case moving out, must pay the fine.
+Chapters may also have policies and/or bylaws in place regarding vacancies and require that the individual responsible for creating the vacancy refills their space.

 As with all of our residence halls, the Greek Village houses are accessible by card access.
 All of the rooms have individual door locks.
 Campus Security makes regular patrols through the Greek Village.
-The Greek Village has additional security lighting.

 All members of the chapter can be provided access to the front door of the house.
 However, the chapter may decide to limit the accessibility of the house to nonresident members.
 For example, resident members have 24 hour access, nonresident members have select hours of access.
-These hours are determined with the Office of Fraternity and Sorority Life, the residents and organization leadership.
+These hours are determined with the Office of Fraternity and Sorority Life, the residents, and organization leadership.

 The chapter should work together to identify who lives in the house.
 In some cases, the chapter may have bylaws and requirements regarding living in the house.